Frequently Asked Questions

 Session 4: Repeat an activity from an earlier part of the program to monitor retention and maintain fluency.

-For Mental Maths in Years 1 to 3 you need three, 8 minutes sessions a week.
+For whole class warmup sessions in Years 1 to 3 you need approximately three, 8 minutes sessions a week.

 For more information read the Implementation Guide